JaxRaffnix/SnapMerge/README.md

 ## Usage

-- mp4 and mov video formats are supported.
-- jpg and png image formats are supported.
-- to combine a media file with an overlay:
+The media and overlay file inside a directory or archive are inferred dynamically based on their filenames:
-  - overlay must  contain `"overlay"` in the filename.
+- Overlay files must contain `"overlay"` in the filename
-  - media file must contain `"main"` in the filename.
+- Media files must contain `"main"` in the filename
-  - both files must be in the same zip archive.
-- only zip archives are supported for compressed files.
-No more than 2 files per archive.
-- The overwrite check compares file stems (names without extensions) in lowercase.
-The first part after splitting by "." is used.

 ### Command Line Interface